Study Guide

 QUANTUM QUIZ

 Welcome to the Quantum Quiz!
-This competition will test your knowledge and wits across a range of consulting subjects.
+This competition will test your knowledge on basic sports sales information.

 MAN VS MACHINE

-Welcome to Man vs Machine, a single-round virtual simulation where you will demonstrate your mastery of sales.
+Welcome to Man vs Machine, a single-round virtual simulation assessing communication skills.

 All students may compete one time.
 No outside help is permitted.
 Bring your own device–laptop suggested.